 The current version of the Book of Common Prayer used in the Episcopal Church was produced in 1979.
 Not only do Episcopalians use the Book of Common Prayer for the conduct of public worship, however; it is also the guide for private prayer and the source of most of our theology.
 It is a way of life, the particular way of life in which Episcopalians participate in the drama of redemption.

-The Eucharist is celebrate every Sunday and on Wednesday’s at Noon.
+The Eucharist is celebrated every Sunday and on Wednesdays at Noon.

-*The above statement was written by Christ Church Cathedral, Nashville, TN and can be found on their website – https://www.christcathedral.org/about-worship
+Some of the above statements were written for Christ Church Cathedral, Nashville, TN and can be found on their website – https://www.christcathedral.org/about-worship